Plutonium in the environment: Nuclear crime

-There have been 18 incidences of theft or loss of highly enriched uranium (HEU) and plutonium confirmed by the IAEA.
+There have been 18 incidents concerning theft or loss of highly enriched uranium (HEU) and plutonium confirmed by the IAEA.

 One case exists of a German man who attempted to poison his ex-wife with plutonium stolen from WAK (Wiederaufbereitungsanlage Karlsruhe), a small scale reprocessing plant where he worked.
 He did not steal a large amount of plutonium, just rags used for wiping surfaces and a small amount of liquid waste.
 The man was sent to prison for his crime.
 At least two other people were contaminated by the plutonium.
 Two flats in Rhineland-Palatinate were also contaminated.
-These were later cleaned at a cost of two million euro.
+These were later cleaned at a cost of two million euros.

 Environmental chemistry

 Overview

-Plutonium like other actinides readily forms a dioxide plutonyl core (PuO2).
+Plutonium, like other actinides, readily forms a dioxide plutonyl core (PuO2).
 In the environment, this plutonyl core readily complexes with carbonate as well as other oxygen moieties (OH−, NO2−, NO3−, and SO42−) to form charged complexes which can be readily mobile with low affinities to soil.